Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation

 \section{Experiments}

 We benchmark the proposed method on two synthetic and two real-world experiments.
-In all experiments, we set $m=10^7$ (the pilot sample size drawn from $p$), $\alpha = 0.97$, $h=0.2$, and $c=0.3$, which worked uniformly well.
+In all experiments, we set $m=10^7$ (the pilot sample size drawn from $p$), $\alpha = 0.97$, $h=0.2$, and $c=0.3$.
 Each experiment is started with a set of $N_0$ seed samples, chosen uniformly at random from $\mcl{X}$, and replicated $10$ times.
-We compare the evolution of our estimator, $\widehat P_F^\T{MF-MIS}$, against $\widehat P_F^\T{MIS}$ and a naive importance sampling estimator (IS)~\cite{peherstorfer2016multifidelity} as well as GPAIS~\cite{dalbey2014gaussian}.
+We compare the evolution of our estimator, $\widehat P_F^\T{MF-MIS}$, against $\widehat P_F^\T{MIS}$ (to demonstrate the benefit of the multi-fidelity estimator) and GPAIS~\cite{dalbey2014gpais}.
+We also include three additional ``two-stage'' benchmarks, which split the total budget of oracle evaluations in each experiment into two parts: one for surrogate fitting ($\hat g$) and one for $P_F$ estimation.
+For instance, ``Two-stage (30-70)'' means $30\%$ of all samples were used for surrogate fitting with $70\%$ for $P_F$ estimation.
+This competitor emulates the two-stage approach in \cite{peherstorfer2016multifidelity}.
 A summary of the experimental setting is shown in \Cref{tab:summary}; details on each experiment are presented in the following sections.